Could I be charged with rape?

 (i) against the complaining witness's will, by force, threat or intimidation of or against the complaining witness or another person; or

-(ii) through the use of the complaining witness's mental incapacity or physical helplessness; or
+(ii) through the use of the complaining witness's mental incapacity or physical

 (iii) with a child under age 13 as the victim, he or she shall be guilty of rape."